ZanderBournand/Peers/README.md

 #### Instructions

 1. Clone the project locally (https://github.com/ZanderBournand/Peers)
-2. Run `npm install` in root folder
+2. Run `npm install` in the root folder
 3. Add a `.env` folder at the root level, and include the following [variables](#env-project-setup)
-4. Start the web-server via `npm run dev`
+4. Start the web server via `npm run dev`

 #### Testing